-- have trouble
+- have trouble falling asleep

-- sleep fewer
+- sleep fewer hours

 - wake up frequently in the night or early morning

-- get less
+- get less quality sleep

 This can lead to health concerns like increased risk for falling and daytime fatigue.

 Many older people report trouble maintaining a good night’s rest, not so much falling asleep.
 Most studies conclude that behavioral therapies are preferable to medications, which can have unwanted side effects like nausea.